 How to Use a Buddy Pass

-So 2021 might be a hard year to use a buddy pass, if one is available.
+So 2022 might still be a hard year to use a buddy pass, if one is available.

 If you’re lucky enough to have one, here are the basics on how to use it.
 Remember, each airline has different procedures, so know the rules for your carrier.